pranavkonde/curio-docs/design/harmony-tasks.md

 ### Resource requirements for each Task type in Curio&#x20;

-By default, the number of tasks allowed for each type are not limited on any Curio node.
+By default, the number of tasks allowed for each type is not limited on any Curio node.
 The distributed scheduler ensures that no Curio node over-commits the resources.

 | Task Name       | CPU | RAM(GiB) | GPU | Retry |
 | --------------- | --- | -------- | --- | ----- |